Sienci-Labs/Resources/gsender/gs-using-gsender.md

 featured_image: _images/_gsender/_using/gs_us_p2_IdleConnect.jpg
 ---

-Here's a great video that goes over much of how a g-code sender works in the context of gSender.
+Here's an older video that goes over much of how a g-code sender works in the context of gSender.
 See Kelly explain many of its uses and features:

 https://www.youtube.com/watch?v=3XbJ0g7jp0I